These States Pay Student Teachers

 Michigan

-Michigan also started awarding student teachers $9,600 stipends this academic year.
+Michigan also started awarding student teachers $9,600 stipends in 2023.
 Participants don’t have to be Michigan residents but must be in approved educator preparation programs and enrolled full time in “required student teaching experience[s]” in order to qualify for the program.

 Oklahoma

-Oklahoma has provided student teachers with a stipend of up to $3,250 since the 2021-2022 school year.
-The state’s program is funded by federal COVID-19 relief dollars, so it is only expected to last through the 2023-2024 school year.
-Participants are awarded $1,625 during their first week of teaching and then an additional $1,625 from the school district if they are hired as full-time educators.
+Oklahoma began providing student teachers with a stipend of up to $3,250 beginning in the 2021-2022 school year.
+The state’s program is funded by federal COVID-19 relief dollars, so it expired after the 2023-2024 school year.
+Participants are awarded $1,625 during their first week of teaching and an additional $1,625 from the school district if they are hired as full-time educators.